This page is a summary of our planning application which was approved by Birmingham City Council on January 21st 2021

 The Design and Access Statement

 This document runs through our plans in relatively plain English.
 You can think of it as the brochure for the development, explaining what we want to do and why we want to do it that way.
 It was written by the architect with lots of input from ourselves.

 The Architectural Drawings

-These are preliminary, simplified renders of the building’s size and shape.
-More detailed renders showing the textures and materials will be made once preliminary plans are approved.
+These are simplified renders of the building’s size and shape.

 The ground floor houses the three worker co-operatives and four accessible flats.
 From the bottom left we have Artefact’s gallery, cafe and community meeting spaces.
 They will also manage the hall which will be used by the whole building for co-op meetings and community events.

 Next is Birmingham Bike Foundry’s workshop and shop.
 They will also use a covered area in the courtyard and manage the bike storage shed.

 On the right corner is Loaf’s shop and bakery.
-Moving up the right side is the cookery school which will open to the courtyard where Loaf will manage a kitchen garden, pizza oven and other building assets.
+Moving up the right side is Loaf’s cookery school which will open to the courtyard where Loaf will manage a kitchen garden, pizza oven and other building assets.

-In the top right are the four wheelchair accessible flats.
-In the top left of the courtyard is a shed housing bins, secure bike storage and communal tools.
+In the top right are the four wheelchair-accessible flats.
+In the top left of the courtyard is the secure bike storage, bin store and communal tools storage

 The second floor is entirely 1 to 3 bedroom flats with a laundry.